36 Content Writing Tools to Take You from Good to Great

 Multimedia tools for making visuals to increase engagement

 If you want your content to resonate with your audience, you need to make sure it’s aesthetically pleasing, in addition to being useful and informative.
 To please the eye, you need to enhance it with some visual eye candy, which is a challenging task for most content creators, especially if they don’t have any previous experience regarding graphic design.
-This is where Canva steps in, allowing you to create visual content such as presentations, posters, infographics, and cover images for all of your social media accounts, thanks to its wide variety of templates.
+The easy learning curve is where Canva shines, allowing you to create visual content such as presentations, posters, infographics, and cover images for all of your social media accounts, thanks to its wide variety of templates.

 Designing an infographic to visualize certain data or an entertaining message can be time-consuming.
 But infographic is also worth the effort because this type of content has proven to be highly shareable if done well.
 To simplify the process of its creation, Easel.ly offers many pre-made templates.
 You can add, remove and edit each infographic element the way you need it.
 The tool allows applying a grid so you can position each object or text symmetrically.
 After you make all the tweaks, you can download it as a .pdf.
 Should you need to change an already published infographic, just head to your account and upgrade it.